conan/conan.github.io/_posts/2015-06-05-freedom-fighting-a-liberator-primer.md

 # 1. Handling Exceptions

-Liberator will catch any exceptions that are thrown by your handlers, and silently swallow 'em whole whilst returning a 500.
-Quite often you want to see what went wrong - you can plumb in a `handle-exception` handler that can do something useful instead.
+Liberator will catch any exceptions that are thrown by your handlers, and swallow 'em whole whilst returning a 500.
+Quite often you want to see what went wrong, though.
+You can get the exception from the context and plumb in a `handle-exception` handler that can do something useful instead.
 Here's one that logs:

 {% highlight clojure %}
 (defn handle-exception